ISO/IEC 27013

 • Combined auditing of both management systems at the same time, with the consequent reduction in audit costs (we hope!).

-Two annexes compare the 27001 and 20000 standards side-by-side.
+Two annexes compare the ISO/IEC 27001 and 20000 standards side-by-side.

 Status of the standard

-The standard was published in October 2012.
+The first edition was published in 2012.